Last updated on 5 August 2020

 Community Centres update

-Crows Nest Centre - The Crows Nest Centre staff and volunteers have been working hard behind the scenes to continue to provide in-home support for older people and people with a disability.
+Crows Nest Centre staff and volunteers have been working hard behind the scenes to continue to provide in-home support for older people and people with a disability.
 Their services include meals, shopping and freshly laundered sheets and towels.
 They also provide meals to people who are homeless or at risk.
 For more information on services please call the Crows Nest Centre on 9439 5122.

-Community Connect Transport - Community Connect Transport is continuing to offer transport services to support vulnerable North Sydney residents, allowing them to access local services and essential supplies.
+Community Connect Transport is continuing to offer transport services to support vulnerable North Sydney residents, allowing them to access local services and essential supplies.
 All Community Connect Transport staff have undertaken COVID-19 Infection Control Training.
 They are also utilising larger buses within their fleet that are cleaned daily and have fewer clients on board at any one time to meet social distancing requirements.
 Community Connect Transport offers a Council Shuttle Services for local residents including shopping trips to Woolworths in Neutral Bay on Wednesdays and Fridays.
 They also provide a shuttle service within the North Sydney LGA every Thursday.
 Community members can call them on 9490 9500 for more information.

 Helping seniors, people with disability and carers